wk275/qbTools-v2/README.md

 # qbTools-v2 (nodered codebase = 2.2.2)

-(!! does not support a 32-bit OS yet.)
+(!! does not support a 32-bit OS yet for the full software stack.)

 This repository installs a tooling environment for qbus and mqtt.
 Following softwares are installed in docker containers.